Sauber C30

 The Sauber C30 is a Formula One racing car developed by Sauber Motorsports for use in the 2011 Formula One season.
 As with the Sauber C29 the car is powered by a Ferrari engine, but with added capability to house Ferrari's customer KERS system.

+Overview

 The chassis was designed by James Key, Christoph Zimmermann, Pierre Waché and Seamus Mullarkey with the car being powered with a customer Ferrari engine.